0xPolygonID/Integration-examples/POU-integration-for-verifiers/README.md

-# Privado Verifier Backend Example
+# Verifier Backend Example for POU verifications

 This project is a demo backend and static UI for Privado Proof of Uniqueness (POU) verification.
 It allows you to generate verification requests and verify zero-knowledge proofs from wallets using the Privado protocol.